Dumbbell rows strengthen your back, especially your lats and traps. Use a bench to stabilize your upper body for better control.

 Exhale when lifting the dumbbell and inhale when lowering it.

-2. Be careful not to put too much strain on your shoulders and neck.
+2. Be careful not to put excessive strain on your shoulders and neck.

 3. Do not move the dumbbells too quickly; perform the exercise slowly while maintaining muscle tension.